 Weekly and Flexi-Boarding

-At Roedean, some girls dip their toes into boarding by starting with weekly or flexi-boarding.
-As they move through the school and grow in confidence and independence, some girls choose to board more often, wanting to share the boarding experience with their friends and preferring to use what would have been travel time for co-curricular interests.
-Flexi-boarders can stay at school for two or three nights per week, and they have a dedicated space in the house where they can leave their possessions even when they are not staying overnight.
-Girls can also choose to board, if space allows, if there is a weekend activity in which they wish to take part.
+At Roedean, you might decide to dip your toes into boarding by starting with weekly or flexi-boarding.
+As you move through the school and grow in confidence and independence, you might then choose to board more often, so that you can share the boarding experience with your friends and spend more time on your co-curricular interests.
+As a Flexi-boarder, you can stay at school for three nights per week – you have a dedicated space in the house where you can leave your possessions even when you are not staying overnight.
+You can also choose to board, if space allows, if there is a weekend activity in which you want to take part.

 I’m not actually a weekly boarder myself, but ideally I would like to be, because I think there are so many benefits.
 To start with, you save so much time not having to travel to and from school every day.
 It means you can get the best out of what the school has to offer, from textiles to trampolining!
 Then the weekends can be a time to relax and spend time with your family, which is great.

 Year 9 Day girl